-UJA’s Jewish Teen Board of Greater Toronto (JTB) is an exciting philanthropic leadership development program for Jewish teens entering grades 9-11.
-The program introduces teens to collective grantmaking through the Jewish lenses of giving tzedakah (charity) and tikun olam (repairing the world).
-The program is run through UJA’s Julia & Henry Koschitzky Centre for Jewish Education and the Jewish Foundation of Greater Toronto.
+UJA’s Jewish Teen Board (JTB) is an exciting philanthropic leadership development program for Jewish teens entering grades 9-11.
+The program introduces teens to collective grantmaking through the Jewish lenses of tzedakah (charity) and tikun olam (repairing the world).
+The program is run through UJA’s Julia & Henry Koschitzky Centre for Jewish Education.